awsdocs/amazon-aurora-user-guide/doc_source/MonitoringOverview.md

 #### Creating CloudWatch alarms to monitor Amazon RDS<a name="creating_alarms"></a>

 You can create a CloudWatch alarm that sends an Amazon SNS message when the alarm changes state\.
-An alarm watches a single metric over a time period that you specify\.
+An alarm watches a single metric over a time period that you secify\.
 The alarm can also perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
 The action is a notification sent to an Amazon SNS topic or Amazon EC2 Auto Scaling policy\.

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms don't invoke actions simply because they are in a particular state\.
 The state must have changed and have been maintained for a specified number of time periods\.
 The following procedures show how to create alarms for Amazon RDS\.